Nikoraii/romanToInt/README.md

 # romanToInt
-Solution for problem from leetcode.
+Solution for the romanToInt problem from leetcode.
 Using Java. https://leetcode.com/problems/roman-to-integer/